 The question that must be bothering you now is that with so many advantages at hand, what could be the possible disadvantages of the waterfall model?
 Here are a few:

 - Ironically, the biggest disadvantage is one of its greatest advantages.
-You cannot go back a step; if the design phase has gone wrong, things can get very complicated in the implementation phase.
+You cannot go back a step; if the design phase has gone wrong, things can get overly complicated in the implementation phase.

-- Small changes or errors that arise in the completed software may cause a lot of problems.
+- Minor changes or errors that arise in the completed software may cause a lot of problems.

 - Until the final stage of the development cycle is complete, a working model of the software does not lie in the hands of the client.
-Thus, he is hardly in a position to inform the developers, if what has been designed is exactly what he had asked for.
+Thus, he is hardly able to inform the developers, if what has been designed is exactly what he had asked for.

 Waterfall Model PPT

-Waterfall model is one of the most important models in software engineering.
-This was a short explanation about the model and its advantages and disadvantages.
-If you have any doubts regarding waterfall model or any software engineering models you can comment here or ask them on our Facebook page.
+The waterfall model is one of the most important models in software engineering.
+This was a brief explanation of the model and its advantages and disadvantages.
+If you have any doubts regarding the waterfall model or any software engineering models you can comment here or ask them on our Facebook page.